 Ranked: The cheapest cars to insure in South Carolina

-The table below highlights the most affordable vehicles to insure in South Carolina, including their average six-month full coverage premiums.
+Below is a list of the cheapest vehicles to insure in South Carolina and their average six-month full coverage premiums.

 Car make-modelAverage six-month premium